WEDDING DAY REHEARSAL EXPLAINED | WEDDING REHEARSAL | KENDALL POINT| BOERNE, TEXAS

+Are you interested in stress relief?
+Us too.
+By the way, there is no rule that says you MUST have a wedding rehearsal.
 With just about 1,000 weddings hosted at Kendall Point, we know how to eliminate unneeded stress.
 Hosting a rehearsal the morning of your wedding is one of the most stress-relieving things you can do.
 Promise.
 I am sure most of you have been in a wedding before, whether it be a Friday, Saturday, or Sunday, at some point, the bride requested you be in town or available the day before the wedding, or days before the wedding, for a rehearsal.
 Admit it, you had a little eye roll when you found out you had to be at a rehearsal at 3pm on a Thursday or Friday before a wedding.
 You had to take off work early, or the entire day, you had an extra hotel night to pay for, and you likely had to purchase a new wardrobe for the rehearsal.
 Just to follow the person in front of you and stand in a line.
 Ya, we get it.
-There are numerous benefits of hosting a day-of rehearsal, but we narrowed it down for you to our 5 favorite reasons to skip the unnecessary stressor.
+There are numerous benefits of hosting a day-of rehearsal, but we narrowed it down for you to our 5 favorite reasons to have a WEDDING DAY REHEARSAL.

 - Out of town guests/travelers?
 Awesome!
 Save them an extra day and let them get settled in before the celebrations commence!
 Day of wedding rehearsals give your out-of-towners a little wiggle room in case of travel delays, traffic, and or unexpected flight changes.

-- 10am-Midnight.
-That is how long you have the Kendall Point.
-That’s 14 hours folks.
+- 10am-Midnight, that is how long you have Kendall Point.
+That’s 14 hours friends!
 Ample time to run a day of rehearsal in the morning, or even afternoon of the wedding depending on your timeline.
 How many times have you been at a rehearsal the day before the wedding and you are waiting on the last bridesmaid or groomsmen to arrive?
 Ugh!
 Without fail, someone is always late and will put you way behind schedule for getting the rehearsal dinner started.
 When you host the rehearsal on the day of the wedding, it’s real.
 Real, real.
 The wedding party will switch into wedding mode and be more focused and ready.
 And guess what, it will be fresh on their mind too, because the wedding is the same day.
 You can even sweet talk the wedding party and promise them coffee and tacos the morning of the rehearsal.
 Once the rehearsal is over, the girls head straight to the brides room and begin their hair and make-up.
 Boom, everyone already there, and ready to jump right into the wedding day preps.
 The guys can hang out at the venue, but we mostly see them all jump in a car and head to SA (10 minutes away) and hit Top Golf, or grab a quick lunch, maybe even bowling.
 Ohhh…you don’t want to see the Groom on the day of the wedding?
 Good.
 (We love that tradition!).
 We typically see the bride stashed in the bridal suite during the rehearsal.
 The bride already knows what to do!
 Am I right?!
 The rehearsal can just be for the bridal party and the groom!
 Let’s face it, you have had this planned out for some time now, and you already know exactly what to do when it’s go time.
 Don’t forget about that planner you hired!
 The planner will follow your wishes/guidelines for the rehearsal, so everything will be just as it should be.
 Trust the process, trust the professionals, we got this!